Helmut Lang (fashion brand): New stores (after 2007)

 In March 2007, Link Theory opened the first post-Prada signature Helmut Lang store in Tokyo's fashionable Aoyama district.
 In Japan, the company has since then installed several Helmut Lang stores-in-store at local department stores.
 In August 2007, a new freestanding Helmut Lang store was opened on Melrose Avenue in Los Angeles.
 It is, after the Tokyo store, the second signature Helmut Lang store since the closing of the last original store in Paris.
 The store is adjacent to an existing theory store at 8424 Melrose Avenue.
 Another Helmut Lang store opened on September 28, 2007, on Maiden Lane in San Francisco, in the building previously occupied by Jil Sander.
-However, in April 2008, this store was converted into a theory store.
-In New York City, a temporary 'pop-up shop' opened in mid-December 2007, while the company is apparently looking for a larger location in the Meatpacking District.
+However, in April 2008, this store was converted into a Theory store.
+In New York City, a temporary 'pop-up shop' opened in mid-December 2007, while the company was looking for a larger location in the Meatpacking District.
 May 8, 2008, saw the opening of a Helmut Lang outlet store at Woodbury Common Premium Outlets in New York, however, this store has since closed.

 In May 2019, the Melrose Avenue store in Los Angeles closed.

+As of May 2023, there are two operating brick and mortar Helmut Lang stores, one in Ginza, Tokyo, and the Meatpacking District in New York City, New York.